 I then attended UMASS Amherst where I received my B.A., and was privileged to learn more about the Holocaust with the world renowned Holocaust professor, David Wyman.
 I then went to Wheelock College where I received my Master’s Degree in Education.

 Combining my background in education with my passion for Judaism and the Holocaust, I have found a home at TBS where I get to teach these important and meaningful subjects every day.
 Watching B’nei Mitzvah students become excited on their journeys towards Jewish adulthood, seeing the excitement on students’ faces when they learn new Hebrew letters and teaching the Holocaust and Human Behavior Class reinforces for me that I am right where I am meant to be doing what I love most.

 I currently live in Acton with my husband Mark and our dog Ruby.
 We have a son, Ben who is currently following his dreams and we are very proud of him!

 As a native Israeli I joined the IDF when I was 18.
 I served in the intelligence branch and then earned a certificate in accounting.

-I joined the TBS "family" eighteen years ago, and it has been the best career choice for me.
-Teaching Hebrew, becoming a Mayim JLG, tutoring for bar/bat mitzvah.
+I joined the TBS "family" twenty years ago, and it has been the best career choice for me.
+Today I am enjoying teaching Hebrew and tutoring for bar/bat mitzvah.